OpenZeppelin/openzeppelin-contracts/.changeset/odd-files-protect.md

 'openzeppelin-solidity': minor
 ---

-`Hashes`: new library of commonly used hashes.
+`Hashes`: A library with commonly used hash functions.